Also, watch the preview of Symbiotic Earth: How Lynn Margulis rocked the boat and started a scientific revolution

 Last week Professor Mark Crispin Miller invited me to speak to his culture in media class at NYU about my experiences as an author dealing with the problems of the shrinking book publishing industry and the loss of quality and increased (ensorshlp that followed as a result.
 I mostly talked about the problems.
 During my train ride home, I started thinking more about possible solutions.

 Publishing involves a product, information, that is unlike any other product; information can be copied and shared.
 Partly because of this, and partly because information can be a public good, a human right, writers are often expected to work for free or for low pay.
 The problems of this industry are unique.
 So must be the solutions.
 I put together Wish List, that, if implemented, would make my life easier and the reading public smarter.
 Some things on my list involve nothing less than reorganizing the entire economy or getting society as a whole to change its expectations.
 But, hey, the first step on the way to a revolution is to imagine how things might be, however impossible such changes may seem from where we stand now.
 Continue reading

 “Terrordise,” Screenplay by V. N. Alexander

-Synopsis: The Schwartz-Johnson family can’t wait to get to their new home in Paradise, a high-security gated community in Dallas, Texas.
-They are willing to sacrifice privacy for the ultimate in safety against any kind of terror threat –until Mr. & Mrs. Schwartz-Johnson are accused of terrorism themselves.
+The Schwartz-Johnson family can’t wait to get to their new home in Paradise, a high-security gated community in Dallas, believing it will be worth sacrificing their privacy for the ultimate in safety against any kind of terror threat—-until Mr. & Mrs. Schwartz-Johnson are accused of terrorism themselves.
+Read more.